jackyzha0/jackyzha0.github.io/content/posts/play.md

 **S**: You talk as though there are only two possibilities: either a life devoted exclusively to play or a life devoted exclusively to work.
 How will you feed yourself?
 Put a roof over your head?

 **G**: The only argument against the life I wish to lead is death.
 One dies if they do not work.
-Yet, death is inevitable.
+Yet, death is also inevitable.
 To continue to work is to bring about the death of my character, my curiosity about the world, my will to exist.
 To continue to work would effectively cause my death.
 If I die regardless, I might as well live a life I fully enjoy, if not short.
 What is life for, if not to enjoy it and to seek pleasure out of things you find valuable?

 **S**: This seems awfully hedonistic of you.
 What about personal fulfillment?
 Don't you have responsibilities to the rest of society?
 If everybody lived like you, society itself would collapse.